stake-house/eth-wizard/README.md

-# eth2-validator-wizard
+# eth-wizard
-An Eth2 validator installation wizard meant to guide anyone through the different steps to become a fully functional validator on the Ethereum 2.0 network.
+An Ethereum validator installation wizard meant to guide anyone through the different steps to become a fully functional validator on the Ethereum network.
 It will install and configure all the software needed to become a validator.

 This project is part of [the larger StakeHouse community](https://github.com/stake-house/stakehouse).

 ## Disclaimer

-The eth2-validator-wizard should be stable enough to be used by everyone.
+The eth-wizard should be stable enough to be used by everyone.
 It was never audited and it might still have some issues.
 Support is offered through [the EthStaker community](https://ethstaker.cc/).

 ## Goals